TSSaint/SQLPrac/README.md

 ## Types of Data
 TEXT
-Typically store names / descriptions
+Typically store names / descriptions.
+Usually "strings" or the sort

 NUMERIC
-Usually store quantities in numbers
+Usually store quantities in numbers, such as "integer"/"float"

 DATE
 Only store anything time-related
+Always stores in chronological order

 It's important to accurately define data types in your database.
 For example, consider a table of:
 Ex.